SEKOIA-IO/sekoiaio-docker-concentrator/README.md

 * A x86-64 Linux host
 * Last version of Docker Engine.
 You will find all the installation process on the [official website](https://docs.docker.com/engine/install/)
-* INBOUND TCP or UDP flows between your systems/applications and this host on the ports of your choice
+* INBOUND TCP or UDP flows opened between the systems/applications and the concentrator on the ports of your choice
-* OUTBOUND TCP flow to intake.sekoia.io on port 10514
+* OUTBOUND TCP flow opened towards intake.sekoia.io on port 10514

 ## Docker-compose folder
 The docker-compose folder contains the two files needed to start the container with docker compose: `docker-compose.yml` and `intakes.yaml`